 The Caribbean side of Costa Rica is home to the BriBri, the largest indigenous group in Costa Rica.
 They live more in the mountain areas and still retain their culture, lifestyle and traditions.
 This is a fascinating tour that gives you a peek into the life of the indigenous people of Costa Rica.

 The BriBri tour also includes a small chocolate tour since they have a very deep connection to cacao (only women can make chocolate since they believe the tree used to be a women and the god Sibu turned her into a tree, thus chocolate being called the drink of gods).
-They also show how they make things like a bow and arrow, paint, necklaces and other items out of the trees and plants.
+They also show how they make things like a bow and arrow and other items out of the trees and plants.

 This is one of our favorite cultural tours in Costa Rica since you get to learn about the traditions of a community that spans centuries.
 The indigenous communities in Costa Rica are in need of more help from tourism so by visiting them, you can help their community’s economy.

-It is recommended to book a tour through a tour company since you will need transportation and a bilingual guide (the BriBri have their own language and a few members of the family speak Spanish).
+It is recommended to book a tour through a tour company since you will need transportation and a bilingual guide (the BriBri have their own language and only a few members of the family speak Spanish).
 They also sell various chocolate items and other handmade trinkets which make for excellent souvenirs.

 This is one of the best things to do in Puerto Viejo if you’re interested in culture.